 Stephen Carson is Associate Director and Head of Operations for the Abdul Latif Jameel World Education Lab (J-WEL) at MIT.
 Before joining the J-WEL team, he served as Director of Operations and Director of Program Business Development for OPENPediatrics (http://openpediatrics.org), a global best practices sharing project at Boston Children’s Hospital.

 He has also served as Director of Communications and External Relations for MIT OpenCourseWare (http://ocw.mit.edu) and as the first president of the board of directors of the OpenCourseWare Consortium—now the Open Education Consortium—(http://oeconsortium.org).

-Prior to his work for OPENPediatrics and MIT OpenCourseWare, Steve served as Associate Director of Emerson College’s Division of Continuing Education where – in addition to managing core academic activities of the division – he developed and taught Emerson’s first asynchronous, Web-based distance learning course.
-Steve earned his MFA in Creative Writing from Emerson College, and taught creative and expository writing there for five years.
+Steve began his career as Associate Director of Emerson College’s Division of Continuing Education where – in addition to managing core academic activities of the division – he developed and taught Emerson’s first asynchronous, Web-based distance learning course.
+Steve earned his MFA in Creative Writing from Emerson College and taught creative and expository writing there for five years.